jasapper/the-hangman-CLImbs/README.md

 ### Guess the shape in 10 tries (or less)!

-Guessing a correct letter does not reduce tries left.
+Guessing a correct letter does not reduce tries left **but guessing the same wrong letter multiple times does**.

 Node.js installation is required to run this game.
 Once cloned/downloaded enter the target directory and run "npm install" to load dependencies followed by "node hangman.js".
 Enjoy!